facebook/zstd/doc/zstd_compression_format.md

           (or [dictionary](#dictionary-format)) to repeat, this should be treated as corruption.
 - `FSE_Compressed_Mode` : standard FSE compression.
           A distribution table will be present.
-          The format of this distribution table is described in (FSE Table Description)[#fse-table-description].
+          The format of this distribution table is described in [FSE Table Description](#fse-table-description).
           Note that the maximum allowed accuracy log for literals length and match length tables is 9, and the maximum accuracy log for the offsets table is 8.